Nonprofit Net Assets: What They Are and Why They Matter

 Unrestricted Net Assets

-Unrestricted net assets refer to financial resources that have no requirements attached to their use.
+Unrestricted net assets are financial resources that have no conditions attached to their use.
 Instead, your nonprofit can put these funds toward any of its expenses, whether they’re directly related to your mission or part of your organization’s overhead.

 Some types of nonprofit revenue that tend to be unrestricted include:

-• Earned income from sales of merchandise or services, membership fees, or renting out your organization’s facilities or equipment
+- Earned income from sales of merchandise, service fees, membership dues, or renting out your organization’s facilities or equipment

-Although these are the most common types of unrestricted funding, be careful as you record and spend them to make absolutely certain that there are no obligations associated with them.
-You should track unrestricted net assets separately from net assets with restrictions so that when bills need to be paid and money needs to be spent, you know how much your nonprofit has to cover those expenses.
+Although these are the most common types of unrestricted funding, be careful as you record and spend them to make certain that there are no obligations associated with them.
+You should track unrestricted net assets separately from net assets with restrictions so you know how much your nonprofit has to cover its expenses when paying bills or spending money.

 Conversely, net assets with restrictions have to be used for a specific project, program, or other purpose at your nonprofit as stipulated by the donor or grantmaker who contributed the funding.
-Most restricted contributions are fairly large, and funders want to make sure that their money will be used to further mission-related initiatives that align with their interests and values before agreeing to give a significant amount to your organization.
+Most restricted contributions are relatively large, and funders want to make sure that you use their money to further mission-related initiatives that align with their interests and values before agreeing to give a significant amount to your organization.

 Within the category of net assets with restrictions, there are two additional designations to know:

-• Permanently restricted net assets most commonly take the form of endowments.
+- Permanently restricted net assets most commonly take the form of endowments.
 Your nonprofit doesn’t spend these gifts directly but instead places them in an investment account.
-The money then generates interest, which is then put toward a specific program or annual initiative such as a scholarship fund.
+The money then generates interest, which you’ll put toward a specific program or annual initiative, such as a scholarship fund.

-• Temporarily restricted net assets often include grant funding, major and planned gifts, and corporate sponsorship revenue.
-These assets are restricted either for a specific period of time or until a designated project is completed, at which point any leftover funding can be released from restriction.
-For example, if a major donor gives $50,000 toward your nonprofit’s facility renovation project and you only end up needing $48,000 of it, the remaining $2,000 will be transferred to your organization’s unrestricted funds once the renovation is complete.
+- Temporarily restricted net assets often include grant funding, major and planned gifts, and corporate sponsorship revenue.
+These assets are restricted either for a specific period of time or until a designated project is completed, at which point any leftover funding may be released from restriction as long as the contributor agrees to it.

 In addition to reporting restricted and unrestricted net assets separately, it’s important to consider them separately when creating your nonprofit’s annual operating budget.
 If you only look at your net assets as a whole, you might accidentally overestimate your organization’s spending capabilities or allocate restricted funds toward expenses they weren’t designated for.